 How likely is this to be a partial cause of your thyroid issues?
 Well, Hashimoto’s Thyroiditis is the most common cause of hypothyroidism in the US, affecting about 1-2% of the population, so, it’s pretty possible.
 In fact, some statistics list Hashimoto’s as being far more prevalent.
 In a recent study published in the Thyroid Research journal, test subjects had their thyroids biopsied to screen for thyroid cancer.
 Although it wasn’t the goal of the study, researchers were shocked to find that >5% of the subjects showed evidence of an autoimmune attack on the thyroid, even in patients with no symptoms of hypothyroidism.
 I know 5% doesn’t sound like a big number.
 But, when you consider that there are about 316 million people in the US, it means that 15 million might have their immune systems attacking their thyroid glands as we speak.
 All of this goes to say that it’s really, really common in both adults and children, whether you have symptoms or not.
 Unfortunately, women* are 15-20 times as likely to have this as men*.

 So, of course, that leaves you wondering, how can one stop the immune system from attacking the body?
 Well, one relatively simple piece of advice is to avoid wheat.
 That’s easier said than done, of course, as wheat can be found in almost everything we eat.
-It can be hidden in things like sauces, meat fillers, yogurts, alternative milks like rice, soy, etc. It can be dusted on nuts to separate them.
+It can be hidden in things like sauces, meat fillers, yogurts, alternative kinds of milk like rice, soy, etc. It can be dusted on nuts to separate them.
 It can be in anything that has “natural flavors” or msg.
 It can even be on stamps and in beauty products.
 The list is daunting.
-What’s worse, even gluten free products are not necessarily wheat free.
+What’s worse, even gluten-free products are not necessarily wheat-free.
 They figured out how to remove the gluten from wheat but keep in all the other proteins with immune triggering epitopes.

 When you weigh the possible effects of Hashimoto’s on your life, such as heart failure, muscle failure, bone loss, infertility, miscarriage, menstrual abnormalities, and brain inflammation, to name a few, then add to that the symptoms of the 50+ autoimmune disorders that can be connected to wheat, I think it’s worth really trying to avoid it.
 At least give it a try and see how you feel!